MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 [Azure's landing zone design principles](../enterprise-scale/design-principles.md) recommend aligning to Azure-native platform capabilities such as Log Analytics, Azure Monitor, and Azure Firewall.
 They also provide specific [Azure landing zone implementation options](./implementation-options.md).

-As an ISV, you might have reasons to implement your own landing zone environments such as using your own automation and "control plane" to deploy Azure resources across subscriptions.
+As an ISV, you might have reasons to implement your own landing zone environments.
+For example, you might need to use your own automation to deploy Azure resources across subscriptions.
+This is sometimes called the *control plane* of your solution.
 You might also decide to continue using your existing preferred tools for logging, monitoring, and other similar platform-layer services.

-Even in this situation, we recommend you use Azure landing zone guidance and sample implementations as a reference, and as a way to align your approach to proven landing zone designs for Azure's enterprise customers.
+Even in these situations, we recommend you use Azure landing zone guidance and sample implementations as a reference, and as a way to align your approach to proven landing zone designs for Azure's enterprise customers.

 ## Next steps